 The Superior Fund (Student Managed Investment Fund)

 The Superior Fund was created in the fall semester 2006.
 This student managed investment fund provides students with hands-on, real world experience by enabling them to apply financial and investment concepts learned in the classroom to corporate equity analysis, portfolio management, and group decision making.
-For more information, please contact the current president, Joe Roberts, or the faculty adviser Trent Batchelor.
+For more information, please contact the president, Kurtis Fontinha, or the faculty adviser Trent Batchelor.
 For additional information, visit the Superior Fund website.